cocart-headless/cocart-get-cart-enhanced/README.md

 ## Bug Reporting

-If you think you have found a bug in the plugin, please [open a new issue](https://github.com/co-cart/cocart-get-cart-enhanced/issues/new/choose) and I will do my best to help you out.
+If you think you have found a bug in the plugin, please [open a new issue](https://github.com/co-cart/cocart-get-cart-enhanced/issues/new/choose) and it will be dealt with asap.

 ## Support CoCart